tokyo-indies/tokyoindies.com/content/en/faq.md

 ## Is it possible to leave and re-enter the event?

-If you leave and re-enter the venue, you will be charged for entry again.
-That said, it is no problem to enter or leave at any point during the event.
+Re-entry isn't prohibited, but if you leave and re-enter the venue, you will be charged for entry again.

 ## Is food available at the venue?